isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Community Responsiveness/ISOMER_13.png">
 </div>
-<p>We see the importance in community outreach.
-With collaborative efforts
+<p>We see the importance of proactive engagement with the community.
+Through
-with our partners, we aim to strengthen local connections, and create lasting positive impacts.
-By engaging directly with the members of public, we not only raise CPR+AED awareness but also foster a sense of unity and shared responsibilities.
-These outreaches allow us to work together with the various agencies to drive meaningful change within Singapore.</p>
+collaborative efforts with our partners, we aim to strengthen local connections, and create lasting positive impacts.
+By engaging directly with the members of public, we not only raise awareness about CPR+AED but also foster a sense of unity and shared responsibility.
+This outreach enables us to work closely with various agencies to drive meaningful change across Singapore.</p>
 <p>1) SGSecure roadshows
 <br>
 </p>